37 Things You Should Always Keep in Your Car

 I've gotten more mileage out of an old comforter that I stashed in the car than anything else on this list.
 It's warm on cool nights.
 It's a great picnic blanket, It covers the back seat when I have wet and muddy passengers or pets in tow.
-The ideal car blanket is one you've got buried in a closet somewhere, but if you need to pick something up, these Cannon Fleece Throws are a great deal right now for $2.99 each at Kmart.
+The ideal car blanket is one you've got buried in a closet somewhere, but if you need to pick something up, you can usually score a deal at Kmart or on Amazon.

 Do you agree or disagree with our list of must-have car items?
 Tell us what we missed in the comments below!